MrX-8B/MiSTer-Arcade-SEGASYS1/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: SEGA System I  for MiSTer by MiSTer-X
+-- Arcade: SEGA System 1  for MiSTer by MiSTer-X
 -- 07 January 2020
 --
 ---------------------------------------------------------------------------------